-This Day in History: William Paca, signer of the Declaration of Independence
+This Day in History: William Paca, signer of the Declaration

 And yet Maryland nearly denied this “sincere patriot” the opportunity to vote for independence!